 DAY 33: CASA DE LUNA (478.2) TO UPPER SHAKE CAMPGROUND (493.4)

-Finally escaped the vortex!
+Finally escaped!
 Joe, Sara and I packed up first thing in the morning so we wouldn’t be tempted to stay another night.
-Spent most of the day waiting on the UPS truck with Sara’s insoles.
-When they arrived we hit the road, got a hitch back to trail.
-It was about 5pm but still very hot, and the uphill out of the valley was rough.
+Spent most of the day waiting on the UPS truck with Sara’s new insoles.
+When they arrived we hit the road and got a quick hitch back to trail.
+It was about 5pm but still impossibly hot, and the uphill out of the valley was rough.
 Definitely lost my trail legs after almost three days off.
 Beautiful sunset views, and once it was dark it cooled off right away.

 When I got there, there was a bunch of hikers I don’t know already sleeping, I had a quiet-as-you-can dinner.
-Sara showed up shortly after.
-The hikers in camp had seen Chad but I couldn’t find him and we figured he had hiked on.
+Sara showed up shortly after, with both of us struggling to recognize the other in the dim red glow of the headlamps.
+The hikers in camp had mentioned seeing Chad but I couldn’t find him and we figured he had hiked on.
 The two of us waited for Joe while Sara ate, but no sign.
-We ended up running into him a little later while trying to find a quiet site.
 Probably could’ve set up tent due to bugs but didn’t have patience to do it in the dark, so cowboy camped.
 Met hiker Mark (later named Invisible Man)

 DAY 34: UPPER SHAKE CAMPGROUND (493.4) TO HIGHWAY 138/HIKERTOWN (517.6)